GigaHierz/chainlink-bootcamp-celo/README.md

 ## Install Celo-Composer

+We will use [Celo-Composer]((https://github.com/celo-org/celo-composer)), a starterkit, that helps you set up a dApp in a few minutes.
+This is perfect for hackathons or if you want to test out a new protocol.

 The easiest way to start with Celo Composer is using [`@celo/celo-composer`](https://github.com/celo-org/celo-composer).
 This CLI tool lets you quickly start building dApps on Celo for multiple frameworks, including React (with either react-celo or rainbowkit-celo).
 To get started, just run the following command, and follow the steps:

 ```bash